 Heartleaf foamflower is one of those plants someone needs to sit by and note which pollinators visit.
 Some folks have done this in the past for many plants and they are the pioneers of the study of plant and pollinator interactions.
 It does have pollen and nectar in early spring and is a source of seed feed for birds and small mammals later on.
 It’s deer and rabbit resistant.

 Foamflower makes a gorgeous groundcover in shade and partial shade sites.
-And you can use it around the base of trees.
+And you can use it around the base of trees, and in average to moist but well-drained, hummus rich soil.
+You can add organic mulch like dead leaves to the soil to help hold moisture for plants like this (that can die in dry soil).
 Seeds can be sowed fresh on the surface of the soil in midsummer, keeping them moist.
 Cuttings are an option too.
-On that note, since I sometimes find conflicting information online, I’m happy to say I’ve got my hands on the new book The Gardener’s Guide to Native Plants of the Southern Great Lakes Region that’ll be a good fact checker for our posts.
+On that note, since I sometimes find conflicting information online, I’m happy to say I’ve got my hands on the new book The Gardener’s Guide to Native Plants of the Southern Great Lakes Region (affiliate link) that’ll be a good fact checker for our posts.
 I highly recommend grabbing a copy and sharing it with your nature loving friends!
 There’s one at our local Haliburton library if your book budget is spent for now!

-Heartleaf foamflower goes well with all our spring ephemerals including Virginia bluebells.
+Heartleaf foamflower goes well with all our spring ephemerals including trout lily and Virginia bluebells.
 Christmas fern and other ferns look great around it too!
 It’s semi-evergreen, so like Christmas fern it’ll look flashy into winter until the snow envelopes the patch.
+(The snow lasts feet deep for months in Haliburton!)
 Heartleaf can sometimes have reddish streaks in the leaves, and the fall colour is a deep purplish.

 WARNINGS